-While dentures won’t completely prevent bone loss, there are certain ways to wear them to help reduce bone loss so it is not as substantial.
+While they won’t completely prevent bone loss, there are certain ways to wear dentures to reduce bone loss so it is not as substantial.
 Over time, you will likely still experience some bone loss, but it will not be as much if you are proactive with how you use your dentures.

 Here are some tips for preventing or reducing bone loss with dentures.